 Program Assessment Report Guide

-Key Deadlines for Program Assessment Coordinators
+Key Deadlines for Program Assessment

 - Program Assessment:

-- wrap up the previous year's assessment activity by reviewing results from the previous year and planning for improvements to be implemented in response to assessment data.
+- Wrap up the previous year's assessment activity by reviewing results from the previous year and planning for improvements to be implemented in response to assessment data.

-- plan for the current year's assessment activity by identifying courses or experiences where student work should be collected during the coming academic year, and setting up plans for faculty to collect and evaluate that work.
+- Plan for the current year's assessment activity by identifying courses or experiences where student work should be collected during the coming academic year, and setting up plans for faculty to collect and evaluate that work.

 - Student Exit Survey: Work with program faculty to review and, if necessary, update your program's questions in the student exit survey.

-- Program Assessment: Your Program Assessment Report (see Program Assessment, below)
+- Program Assessment: Your Program Assessment Report (see Program Assessment, below).

-- Student Exit Survey: Any changes to your Student Exit Survey content. (see Student Exit Survey, below).
-If we don't hear from you, the previous year's content will be used.
+- Student Exit Survey: Any changes to your Student Exit Survey content (see Student Exit Survey, below).
+If we don't hear from you, the previous year's content will be used

-Responsibilities of Program Assessment Coordinators
+Program Assessment Responsibilities

 Plan: Each year, update your program's annual PSLO assessment cycle to identify courses and assignments/activities used for program assessment and faculty responsibility for scoring and analyzing data (or for collecting data to "close the loop" and evaluate the effectiveness of improvements).
+Update the curriculum map.

 Analyze: Ensure that data from program assessment is shared with and discussed by all program faculty.
 Useful questions to consider as you reflect on the results together: